srcwr/maps-cstrike/README.md

 		- Map submission form and commands to check your `maps` folder for unique things to upload
 	- [`fastdl.me`](https://fastdl.me/)
 		- The homepage
+	- `fastdlpy/`
+		- `99-cloudflared.conf`
+			- some sysctls I put on to silence some cloudflared warnings
+		- `fastdlpy.service`
+			- a systemd service file for fastdlpy
+		- `main.py`
+			- The meat of the name-to-hash redirections for [main.fastdl.me](https://main.fastdl.me/)
+		- `main2.py`
+			- Currently unused but basically the same thing but instead for a server that is hosting the .bsp.bz2 itself
+		- `requirements.txt`
+			- pip requirements yada yada
+		- `setup-venv.sh`
+			- quicker venv setup so I don't have to remember every time
 	- `log-counter`
 		- Unused nginx log 'parser' to get the count of each map downloaded in a day
 	- [`main.fastdl.me`](https://main.fastdl.me/)